hanshoglund/vitry/manual.md

 ## The language

 ### Values and expressions
 Like most functional languages, Vitry consists almost solely of expressions.
-An expression is an abstract thing that we use to